dotnet/AspNetCore.Docs/aspnetcore/fundamentals/metapackage.md

 All the features of ASP.NET Core 2.x and Entity Framework Core 2.x are included in the `Microsoft.AspNetCore.All` package.
 The default project templates targeting ASP.NET Core 2.0 use this package.

-The version number of the `Microsoft.AspNetCore.All` metapackage represents the ASP.NET Core version and Entity Framework Core version (aligned with the .NET Core version).
+The version number of the `Microsoft.AspNetCore.All` metapackage represents the ASP.NET Core version and Entity Framework Core version.

 Applications that use the `Microsoft.AspNetCore.All` metapackage automatically take advantage of the [.NET Core Runtime Store](https://docs.microsoft.com/dotnet/core/deploying/runtime-store).
 The Runtime Store contains all the runtime assets needed to run ASP.NET Core 2.x applications.
 When you use the `Microsoft.AspNetCore.All` metapackage, **no** assets from the referenced ASP.NET Core NuGet packages are deployed with the application &mdash; the .NET Core Runtime Store contains these assets.
 The assets in the Runtime Store are precompiled to improve application startup time.